albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

 In cryptography, a one-way compression function is a function that transforms two fixed-length inputs into a fixed-length output.
 The transformation is "one-way", meaning that it is difficult given a particular output to compute inputs which compress to that output.
 One-way compression functions are not related to conventional data compression algorithms, which instead can be inverted exactly (lossless compression) or approximately (lossy compression) to the original data.

 A one-way function is a function that is easy to compute but hard to invert.
 A one-way compression function (also called hash function) should have the following properties:
-1.Easy to compute: If you have some input(s), it is easy to calculate the output.
+1. Easy to compute: If you have some input(s), it is easy to calculate the output.
-2.Preimage-resistance: If an attacker only knows the output it should be infeasible to calculate an input.
+2. Preimage-resistance: If an attacker only knows the output it should be infeasible to calculate an input.
 In other words, given an output h, it should be unfeasible to calculate an input m such that hash(m)=h;
-3.Second preimage-resistance: Given an input m1 whose output is h, it should be infeasible to find another input m2 that has the same output h i.e. hash(m1) does not equal to hash(m2).
+3. Second preimage-resistance: Given an input m1 whose output is h, it should be infeasible to find another input m2 that has the same output h i.e. hash(m1) does not equal to hash(m2).
-4.Collision-resistance: It should be hard to find any two different inputs that compress to the same output i.e. an attacker should not be able to find a pair of messages m1 does not equal to m2. such that hash(m1) does not equal to hash(m2).
+4. Collision-resistance: It should be hard to find any two different inputs that compress to the same output i.e. an attacker should not be able to find a pair of messages m1 does not equal to m2. such that hash(m1) does not equal to hash(m2).
 Due to the birthday paradox (see also birthday attack) there is a 50% chance a collision can be found in time of about 2^(n/2)  where n is the number of bits in the hash function's output.
 An attack on the hash function thus should not be able to find a collision with less than about 2^(n/2) work.

 I think Merkle–Damgård construction and Davies-Meyer structure deserved separates posts, and to simplify things (with helpds from [Wikipedia](https://en.wikipedia.org/wiki/One-way_compression_function#cite_note-1) ), a few brief words on these two topics: